Building Contracts Victoria

 Here at Boutique Lawyers, we are a Melbourne-based law firm with a specific focus on building and construction law.
-Our small but very effective team are results oriented and since we started out in 2012, we have attained a 98% win rate for our clients.
+Our small but very effective team of commercial contract lawyers are results oriented and since we started out in 2012, we have attained a 98% win rate for our clients.
 Basically, if we don’t think that we can achieve what you want to achieve, then we will not represent you.
 Too many firms are willing to take on clients with a view to the fees associated with the work, but you will not find that here at our firm.

 Types of Building Contracts

 Those that are dipping their toe into building or construction for the first time have three basic options to choose from in terms of builder contracts.

 This is the ideal way to go for most owners as it heaps the risk on the contractor as opposed to you.
 What this means is that the contract for the build is set at a pre-determined amount, which affords you the security of knowing what it is going to cost and enables you to budget effectively.
 For the contractor, they must execute within the budget set as this is what they have accepted to complete the build for.